 A survey of the theories of democracy, communism, fascism, socialism, and capitalism in relationship to nationalism and international politics.
 The student will utilize basic theories and methods of comparative analysis in studying selected nation-states.
 Relevant international political issues and events will also be examined.
 Topics for analysis will include political development/governance, culture, elites, parties and political change (including social movement theory.)
-This course is only offered in the spring semester.
+Prerequisite: POLS 1113 government structures, and pressing issues.
+Analysis and discourse will include how the different regions and levels of government interact with one another and the role citizens play in the governmental process.
+Students should have a firm grasp of current political issues that are occurring in the nation as well as around the world.
 Prerequisite: POLS 1113